Hi everyone, 欢迎收看今天的成长汉语. Thanks for joining us today for another episode of Growing up with Chinese.

 Now when I was growing up in China, I used to spend my summers back in the States, so, as a result I really got used to doing temperatures for winter in Celsius and temperatures for summer in Fahrenheit, as Fahrenheit is what we use in America.
 And I can still get confused sometimes.

-But I have to say, it’s good to know both because you never know where you might end up which system the country you are in might use.
+But I have to say, it’s good to know both because you never know where you might end up*6 and which system the country you are in might use.